- Who Needs to Test

-Math, English, and Reading Comprehension placement testing is required for all entering students, both full-time and part-time.
+Corning Community College uses the College Board Accuplacer exams for assessment testing.
 The results of the tests are used to place you in the most appropriate first math and/or English courses for your ability.
 In addition to determining the most appropriate first course, the placement tests can help you identify your academic strengths and needs to assist in planning an appropriate schedule of coursework at CCC.

+Math, English, and Reading Comprehension placement testing is required for all entering students, both full-time and part-time.
 Exemptions may be granted if you have completed placement tests at CCC within the last three years, have transferred credit in college-level English and/or math, or have had the test or portions of the test waived by Admissions.

-The testing is administered via computer and is very easy to use, even if you have little or no computer experience.
+Accuplacer testing is administered via computer and is very easy to use, even if you have little or no computer experience.
 A proctor will be present to answer questions and/or to assist first-time computer users.

 You should allow three hours for completing the testing process.
 Calculators are not permitted for the math section.
 However, scrap paper and pencils will be provided.

 At the conclusion of the test, the computer automatically determines your placement into English, Reading, and Math classes using criteria established by CCC faculty and staff.
 Course placements are made on the basis of the test scores, and serve as a beginning step in the advisement and course registration process.

 If you would like to test closer to home, you will need to find a test proctor that meets our requirements:

 The student will be responsible for any proctoring fees that may be incurred while testing off campus.